ASLC holds four

 are welcome to attend as a guest on their first occasion.

 The Guest Speaker at our August 2014

-meeting will be Laila Ellmoos an historian with the City of Sydney's
+meeting was Laila Ellmoos, an historian with the City of Sydney's

 History Program.
 She is the author of three books including Our Island

 Home: a history of Peat Island.
 Laila is a member of the Professional

 Historians Association of NSW and is a regular presenter on Fbi Radio's

 Scratching Sydney's Surface, a segment which explores the history of